-The Guide provides principles and guidelines that cover individual conduct, outside activities and interests; confidential information and disclosure practices; internal fraud and money laundering and more broadly compliance practices (with laws, with Group standards etc.).
-All senior officers across the Group are required to formally certify their compliance with the Guide on an annual basis.
+All senior officers across the Group are required to formally certify their compliance with the Code on an annual basis.

 The Group’s approach to fighting against misconduct (fraud, corruption, guide breaches, breaches in ethics, etc.) focuses on maintaining a legal and ethical environment which encourages all stakeholders to protect the Group’s assets and escalate any suspicion of misconduct.

 AXA encourages the reporting of any suspected, alleged or identified breaches of the Guide, as well as any practices or actions that are believed to be inappropriate and/or inconsistent with AXA standards.

 AXA has a zero tolerance to fraud and corruption.

 At AXA, whistleblowing is taken very seriously.
 AXA scrutinizes all escalated or identified misconducts cases with the objective of ensuring an adequate response, to any alleged, suspected or confirmed situations (which could constitute a breach of the Guide or AXA’s values).

 When detected, suspected or alleged, misconduct arise they are carefully reviewed and if assessed as being credible and serious, investigations are systematically undertaken.
 If appropriate, disciplinary actions, legal proceedings and/or corrective actions are then considered.
 AXA is fully committed to implement measures to recover, minimize and prevent further loss and impacts on the Group.
 Loss may be judged in financial, reputational or regulatory terms.